GabeScott/standard-works-vault/General Conference/1996 October - The Savior Is Counting on You.md

 # The Savior Is Counting on You

-*By Joe J. Christensen - Of the Presidency of the Seventy*
+By Elder Joe J. Christensen - *Of the Presidency of the Seventy*

 *Given in the October session of the 1996 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1996/10/the-savior-is-counting-on-you?lang=eng)

 A few years ago following general conference, our four-year-old grandson Andrew asked his mother, “Mommy, is Jesus counting on me?”
-His mother answered, “Oh yes, Andrew, Jesus is counting on you.
-He wants you to obey Mom and Dad, to do what is right, and especially to be kind to your little brother, Benny.”
-This four-year-old thought about that for a few moments and said, “Mommy, tell Him not to count on me!”
+His mother answered, “Oh yes, Andrew, Jesus *is* counting on you.
+He wants you to obey Mom and Dad, to do what is right, and *especially* to be kind to your little brother, Benny.”
+This four-year-old thought about that for a few moments and said, “Mommy, tell Him *not* to count on me!”

-Fortunately, by the time Andrew receives the Aaronic Priesthood, he will have come to know that Jesus is counting on him.
+Fortunately, by the time Andrew receives the Aaronic Priesthood, he will have come to know that Jesus *is* counting on him.

 Tonight let’s consider three important ways in which the Lord is counting on you who are privileged to bear the Aaronic Priesthood.

-First, the Savior is counting on you to be a champion of those who need you.
+**First, the Savior is counting on you to be a champion of those who need you.**

 In a high school not far from here, a young mentally handicapped student we will call Frank wanted so much to be accepted by the popular crowd.
 He would follow them around, always on the outside looking in, hoping to be included but never achieving it.

 One day in the cafeteria, some of the more popular boys and girls encouraged Frank to get up on the table and dance.
 Thinking he would please them, he did it.
 In his awkward way, he twisted and twirled.
 The group yelled, clapped their hands, and laughed.
-They were laughing at him, and Frank thought they were laughing with him.
+They were laughing *at* him, and Frank thought they were laughing *with* him.

 A few tables away, Dave was eating lunch with a friend and watching it all.
 He courageously leaped up, faced that crowd of tormentors, and through clenched teeth said, “I’ve had as much of this as I can stand!”
 He helped Frank down and said, “Frank, you come and have lunch with us.”